 Who is eligible?

-- Child's parent must be a full-time employee of ONU and be selected through a competitive certification process held in the fall.
+- Child's parent must be a full-time employee or retiree of ONU and be selected through a competitive certification process held in the fall.

 - Selection is based upon three criteria:

 - Special talents (25 points)